simgrid/simgrid/docs/source/Configuring_SimGrid.rst

-It is possible to specify that messages below a certain size (in bytes) will be sent as soon as the call to MPI_Send is issued, without waiting for the correspondant receive.
+It is possible to specify that messages below a certain size (in bytes) will be sent as soon as the call to MPI_Send is issued, without waiting for the correspondent receive.
 This threshold can be configured through the ``smpi/async-small-thresh`` item.
 The default value is 0.
 This behavior can also be manually set for mailboxes, by setting the receiving mode of the mailbox with a call to